Aggregative Efficiency of Bayesian Learning in Networks: Organizational Applications

 Formally, we model a mentor as someone who shares her private signal with a mentee in the subsequent generation.
 Equivalently, the mentor could share a sufficient statistic describing her best estimate of the state based on her social observations.
 If we begin with the maximal generations network and add mentorship relationships in this way, learning is nearly efficient. \begin{cor} Suppose each agent observes the actions of all members of the previous generation and the private signal of one member of the previous generation.
 Then social learning aggregates more than $i-K$ signals by every agent $i,$ so aggregative efficiency is 1. \end{cor} If an agent observes the actions of the previous generation along with one of their private signals, she can calculate the common confounding information and fully compensate for this confound.
 In networks with large $K$, showing each agent just one extra signal (of someone from the previous generation) increases aggregative efficiency from nearly 0 to 1.

 In the context of the application, incumbents in the organization act based on private information and shared organizational knowledge.
 A newcomer ignorant of the organizational knowledge cannot fully separate these two forces that shape others' behavior.
 But by describing her perspective, a mentor can help a newcomer interpret everyone else's behavior.
 This removes the informational confound facing the newcomer and lets her extract the private information underlying these predecessors' actions.
 A related force is described in management literature: \begin{quote} \textquotedblleft Mentors can be powerful socializing agents as an individual adjusts to a new job or organization.
-As protégés learn about their roles within the organization, mentors can help them correctly interpret their experiences within the organization\textquoteright s expectations and culture.\textquotedblright{} \textendash{} \citet{ragins2007handbook} \end{quote} Our result formalizes this intuition in a social-learning environment.
+As prot\'{e}g\'{e}s learn about their roles within the organization, mentors can help them correctly interpret their experiences within the organization\textquoteright s expectations and culture.\textquotedblright{} \textendash{} \citet{ragins2007handbook} \end{quote} Our result formalizes this intuition in a social-learning environment.
 Our stylized model of mentorship abstracts away from many of its other benefits (e.g., the expertise of the mentor in terms of being able to generate more precise signals than the mentee), and shows how the ``interpretive'' value of mentorship improves learning within the organization.
+Potentially consistent with this interpretation, \cite*{sandvik2020workplace} find that encouraging meetings where employees seek advice from peers led to large performance gains in a sales firm.
+The idea that observing predecessor's private information can be quite beneficial also appears in \cite*{bloom2013does}, who find that implementing record-keeping practices to document and analyze the context behind past behavior (such as the reasons behind machine failures and product defects) improves firm performance.